Youth At Risk

-You see at risk youths affects us all.
-They are part of us, our community and society.
+You see at-risk youths affect us all.
+They are part of us, our community, and society.
 We must try to keep from happening at-risk youths causing harm to themselves and the community.
 They need our protection.
 We must come to their defense.
 We must provide safety and security for them by providing our at-risk youths with a dependable, supportive environment.
 Whatever any one of us does affects us all and society.
 So helping our youths in their vulnerable states is extremely crucial.

-The little deed one does can make a huge difference in another person’s life.
-So see the need in one’s community and help out in any meaningful way you can.
+The little deed one does make a huge difference in another person’s life.
+To see the need in one’s community and help out in any meaningful way you can.
 For example, helping a schoolchild or minor with their lessons as a neighbor.
-Think of ourselves when were young and we were assisted by a neighbor.
+Think of ourselves when we’re young and we were assisted by a neighbor.

-At risk youths may not be able to voice their concerns, so we have to notice the signs or red flags that signals trouble in their present situation or may lead up to it.
+At-risk youths may not be able to voice their concerns, so we have to notice the signs or red flags that signal trouble in their present situation or may lead up to it.
 We may fail to recognize the warning signs, or worse yet, we simply ignore them.
 So learning how to spot these signals and attending to these concerns at the earliest stages possible will mean less effort presumably in the long run.

 So parents, teachers, other family members, neighbors, coaches, counselors, should all pay very close attention to our youths.
 Not to smother them, but to notice anything unusual with them.

 Provide opportunities for them having them join worthwhile, uplifting, supportive clubs, empowering groups, organizations, agencies.
-Arrange mentoring programs with mentors who will serve as positive role models and offer much needed guidance with proper development as a youth to a young adult growing up.
-Teaching of proper values with characteristics of self-respect, respect for others, gratitude, and humility.
+Arrange mentoring programs with mentors who will serve as positive role models and offer much-needed guidance with proper development as a youth to a young adult growing up.
+The teaching of proper values with characteristics of self-respect, respect for others, gratitude, and humility.
 Teach them also the importance of giving back.

 Proper care in family life, family counseling, family therapy, sex education, pregnancy prevention.